 The foundation’s early programs included travel grants, scholarships, help for libraries, and organizing conferences to expose academics and officials to current research trends and thinking.
 Gradually, the work expanded into supporting the same kind of institutional modernization and reform that was underway in other former Communist states in the 1990s.

 Today, the foundation works on issues from promoting inclusive education for disabled children to efforts to support economic development.

 Nine Facts about Tajikistan and the Open Society Foundations

-- The foundation has actively supported one of Tajikistan’s leading NGOs, the League of Women Lawyers, in a successful anti–death penalty campaign that led to President Emomali Rahmon announcing a moratorium on executions in 2004.
+- The foundation supported the anti-death penalty campaign led by one of Tajikistan’s leading NGOs, the League of Women Lawyers, that led to a moratorium on executions in 2004.